ryanrestine/HackTheBox_WriteUps/windows_machines/forest_notes.md

 Nmap done: 1 IP address (1 host up) scanned in 67.64 seconds
 ```

 Ok cool, looks like we've got all the signs of a domain controller here.
-Lets go aheat and add `10.10.10.161 htb.local` to our `/etc/hosts` file.
+Lets go ahead and add `10.10.10.161 htb.local` to our `/etc/hosts` file.

 Even though it's an old tool and spits out a lot of information, when I see SMB ports 139 and 445 open I like to try Enum4Linux to see if I can get a quick win of gathering some usernames and/or getting more info on the password policy.